paulrobertlloyd/paulrobertlloyd-v3/src/collections/_talks/2018-04-05-create_leicester.md

   notes: |
     This is an approach people like Khoi Vinh are advocating.
 Rather than seeking accreditation, he's been [advocating for digital design to become subject to thoughtful, critical journalism](https://www.fastcodesign.com/90155005).

-    This is especially true since the discourse among designers can tend toward the shallow and superficial, and can be influenced by having one eye on furthering one's own career.
+    This is especially true since the discourse among designers can tend toward the shallow and superficial, and can be influenced by having an eye on furthering one's own career.

     Therefore, such journalism would require writers that are independent of the industry.
 Only that way can their words carry any credibility.
 - format: png